 Soy Sauce VS Coconut Aminos

-While soy sauce is a popular ingredient in Asian cuisine, it has a very high sodium content.
+While soy sauce is a popular condiment ingredient in Asian cuisine, it has a very high sodium content.
 It also usually contains GMO soy, and gluten – two ingredients that we avoid in my family.
 And the high sodium content isn’t a good choice when you are trying to cook healthier for the 21 Day Fix.

 Most 21 Day Fix recipes call for low sodium soy sauce, but the sodium level in this can still be high, and the ingredients will not give you the same benefits as Coconut Aminos.
+Just simply swap out the soy sauce for an equal amount of coconut aminos.

 Why is Coconut Aminos good for you?